5. Gateway & Transports

 -

 mount_restis a function, not a component.
-No Gateway or Transport component needed. - 2
+No Transport component needed. - 2

 Same for MCP: